How To: Get Admitted

 Get ready to talk (a lot) about yourself.
 You'll need your social security number and other important information at hand, but you'll also be answering questions about any college credit you've earned, what you want to major in and writing essay questions.
 You can apply online.
 Many colleges — including Saint Louis University — accept the common application.
 Find out everything you need to know about applying to SLU.

 Write a Great Admission Essay

 Your academic transcript will tell colleges what you do in class.
 But grades aren't the whole story.
-A one-to-two page outline of your high school activities gives colleges and universities another way to get to know you.
+A one-page outline of your high school activities gives colleges and universities another way to get to know you.